ocetintas/MPNTrackSeg/README.md

     ```

 ## Acknowledgements
-We use build upon the codebases of [Tracktor](https://github.com/phil-bergmann/tracking_wo_bnw) for preprocessing and [MOTChallengeEvalKit](https://github.com/dendorferpatrick/MOTChallengeEvalKit) and [TrackEval](https://github.com/JonathonLuiten/TrackEval) for evaluation.
+We use the codebases of [Tracktor](https://github.com/phil-bergmann/tracking_wo_bnw) for preprocessing and [MOTChallengeEvalKit](https://github.com/dendorferpatrick/MOTChallengeEvalKit) and [TrackEval](https://github.com/JonathonLuiten/TrackEval) for evaluation.
 We thank the authors of these codebases for their great work!